aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-04/lesson-01/index.md

 - Serial Monitor
 - Serial Plotter

-We have already used thme both, mainly for seeing data printed from the sensors we use.
+We have already used them both, mainly for seeing data printed from the sensors we use.

 You can also use serial communication with other software on your computer.